If you’re a student, it’s never been more important that you know where each party stands on education issues in the 2016 election.

 - The Economy

-The economy is always a key issue in the presidential election.
-This year, presidential candidates present deeply different approaches to creating jobs, ensuring fair trade agreements, increasing minimum wage, and leveraging taxes.
+The economy is always a key issue.
+Each party presents different approaches to creating jobs, ensuring fair trade agreements, increasing minimum wage, and leveraging taxes.

 Who has the best plan to create jobs and stimulate the economy?